Understanding the Read Aloud Task in PTE Academic, UKVI & Core

 What is the Read Aloud Task?

 In the Read Aloud task of the PTE exam, you will be presented with a short text on your screen.
-Your objective is to read the passage aloud clearly and naturally within within within within the given time.
-You will have 35 seconds to prepare, during review the text and plan your pronunciation and intonation before the opens.
+Your objective is to read the passage aloud, certainly and naturally, within the given time.
+You will have 35 seconds to prepare, during which you can review the text and plan your pronunciation and intonation before the microphone opens.

-This task assesses your ability to read fluently, pronounce words correctly, and maintain a natural rhythm and pace.
-It contributes to both your Speaking and Reading scores.
+This task assesses your capability to read fluently, pronounce words correctly, and maintain a natural rhythm and pace.
+It contributes to both your speaking and Reading scores.

 video-img